glarsson/glarssonaws/README.md

 glarssonaws

-An example of how to manage a highly available (three separate locations at once) dotnet core application on AWS using, in this example, CentOS, AWS ELB, Aurora Cluster and dotnet core 2.1 for Linux
+An example of how to bring up a HA (highly available) dotnet core application on AWS using, in this example, CentOS, AWS ELB, Aurora Cluster and dotnet core 2.1 for Linux

-Instructions to use:
+- Notes

+*

+Instructions, how to use this from your workstation:

 1) Download terraform, make sure its in %PATH%